-The Department of Archives and History has been digitizing selected small portions of its records holdings for online access.
-The following materials have been scanned and are now available via the Archives' Online Records Index:
+The Department of Archives and History has digitized selected portions of its records holdings for online access.
+The following records are a small sample of the material scanned and available via the Archives' Online Records Index:

 Confederate Pension Applications, 1919-1938

 This series consists of more than 10,000 applications for Confederate pensions or pension transfer documents.
 The lists and miscellaneous documents were not indexed or scanned.